gdiminin/HaSAPPy/README.md

 The [Generate Gene Reference file for Human genome](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/CreateHumanGeneAnnotationReference.md) tutorial explains how to download annotations for the human genome and generate Genes Annotation Reference.

-To use a Gene Annotation Reference .pkl file with HaSAPPy its file path is entered in the command script (see the [Test HaSAPPy installation](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/TestRunHaSAPPY.md) tutorial).
+To use a Gene Annotation Reference .pkl file with HaSAPPy its file path is entered in the command script (see the [Performing a test run of your HaSAPPy installation](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/TestRunHaSAPPY.md) tutorial).

 ##Running HaSAPPy